Steve Bain

 This occurs because each customer values goods differently even though everyone pays the same price (assuming that there is no price-discrimination in the market).

 The same reasoning applies to producer surplus.
-Each seller receives the same price of p* even though some sellers would have been prepared to sell for a lower price.
-Producer surplus is illustrated by the green area below the price and above the supply curve.
+Each seller receives the same price (p) even though some sellers would have been prepared to sell for a lower price.
+Producer surplus is illustrated by the pink area below the price and above the supply curve.

 Next we'll consider what happens to price and quantity when the government decides to intervene in the market to restrict the price.
 Examples of excess demand resulting from price restriction policies are commonplace, with most typically being used in times of economic upheaval.

-In this graph the supply and demand curves are exactly the same as before, and the equilibrium price and quantity would again be p* and q* if left to market forces.
+In the graph above, the equilibrium price and quantity is p* and q* if left to market forces.

 However, suppose that the government is unhappy with the market price and decides to restrict it in order that it can become more affordable for consumers.
 The government fixes the price at Pf, a price at which consumers would like to increase their purchasing of the product all the way up to a new quantity of q.